2015/04/16

 In 1947, Harper's Magazine published Stimson’s account of the decision to use the bomb.
 The issue was becoming controversial and it was necessary to respond.
 Debate and controversy had emerged, and Stimson succeeded in cutting it short.
 Here he made up the figure of “1,000,000 lives saved,” with lives confused with casualties.
 The article was actually ghost-written by McGeorge Bundy in Stimson’s name.
 Truman also raised his casualty figures after the war as the public began to ask questions about why the bomb was used.

 The war had two bookends for US soldiers: Pearl Harbor and Hiroshima.
-It is hard for people who didn’t witness the battles of 1945 to understand WII veterans’ feelings.
+It is hard for people who didn’t witness the battles of 1945 to understand WWII veterans’ feelings.
 Jennings concluded by saying that it was regrettable that some veterans bullied the Smithsonian into not showing a multi-faceted exhibit.
 After all, one of the values for which the war was fought was freedom of expression.

 Comments: